-Navigating Kansas’ No-Fault Insurance System After a Car Accident
+Navigating Kansas’ No-Fault Insurance System After a Car Accident in Manhattan

 Kansas is among a select group of states with a “no-fault” insurance structure governing car and auto accidents.
 If you’re injured in a vehicle accident, the law usually requires you to seek initial benefits from your own insurance company.
 Every Kansas auto insurance policy includes Personal Injury Protection (PIP) coverage, which provides key minimum benefits such as: